-The reason is simple: when you finally get around to changing your password, the hacker can follow the “I forgot my password” steps and reset the password out from underneath you and hack your account again, using the recovery information they set.
+The reason is simple: when you finally get around to changing your password, the hacker can follow the “I forgot my password” steps, reset the password out from underneath you, and hack your account again using the recovery information they set.

 Check the email addresses associated with your Facebook account and remove any you don’t recognize or no longer have access to.
 The hacker could have added his own.
 Make sure all the email addresses belong to you and that you will continue to be able to access those accounts.

 Check any phone numbers associated with the account.
 The hacker could have set their own.
-Remove any you don’t recognize, and make sure that if a phone number is provided, it’s yours and no one else’s.
+Remove any you don’t recognize, and make sure that if a phone number is provided, it’s yours.

 Overlooking information entered for account recovery could allow the hacker to hack back in.
 And, of course, failing to set any recovery information dramatically lessens the chances of recovering a hacked account.
 Take the time to carefully review and/or set up this information.

 Some people may disagree with me, but I recommend letting your friends know your account was hacked, particularly if your account was posting spam while out of your control.

 I believe it’s important so they know not to pay attention to posts or messages made while the account was out of your control.
 They can also be on the lookout for phishing attempts using information the hacker may have gathered from your account while they had access to it.

 5. Learn from the experience

 One of the most important lessons to learn from this experience is to consider all the ways your account could have been hacked and take appropriate steps to protect yourself from a repeat occurrence.